hashicorp/terraform-website/content/source/docs/enterprise/private/encryption-password.md

 ---
 layout: "enterprise2"
 page_title: "Private Terraform Enterprise Encryption Password"
-sidebar_current: "docs-enterprise2-private-encryption-password"
+sidebar_current: "docs-enterprise2-private-installer-encryption-password"
 ---

 # Private Terraform Enterprise Encryption Password

-During the installation of Private Terraform Enterprise, a password is used to encrypt sensitive information at rest.
-The default value is auto-generated, but we strongly suggest you create your own password.
+During the installation of Private Terraform Enterprise (PTFE), a password is used to encrypt Vault's unseal key and root token at rest.
+The encrypted Vault credentials are stored in PostgreSQL, so they are included in normal backups and can be recovered with the password.

+The default password is auto-generated, but we strongly suggest you create your own.

-Be sure to retain the value, because you will need to use this password to restore access to the data in the event of a reinstall.
+Be sure to retain the password, because it is necessary for restoring access to PTFE's data in the event of a reinstall.

-The Encryption Password is used to protect the vault unseal key and root token when the internal Vault is used.
-It allows us to store those details in PostgreSQL, which means that Vault is only dependent on the encryption password itself and details in PostgreSQL.

 ## Specifying the Encryption Password